poethan/TransformerCRF/README.md

 | Acknowledgement |
 |---|

-- We thank to Yuping Wu, Viktor Schlegel for helping on the development of our TransformerCRF model, debugging and discussion.
+- We thank to Viktor Schlegel for helping on debugging and Hao Li for discussion during the development stage.

 | Contact, welcome to reach out |
 |---|